waywardphilosopher/parami/src/data/blog/everyone/2025-08-06-make-up-work.md

 2. Check the specific class information on [courses.willbuckingham.com](http://courses.willbuckingham.com) for the class notes.
 Read through carefully.

-3. Watch back the recordings **if practical**.
+3. Watch back the recordings **if practical and useful to you**.
 This is not compulsory, and you should use your own discretion.
 Don’t plough through endless videos on bad internet if this is not the most efficient use of your time.

 4. Complete all in-class tasks that it makes sense to complete individually. i.e. writing tasks, reflection tasks.

 5. Do any supplementary reading / research that will help you make sense of the session.

-6. Write a summary of your thoughts, reflections and questions of 200-300 words, and email this to \[[will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)\]([mailto:will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)), including the date of the session that you missed.
+6. Write a summary of your thoughts, reflections and questions of 200–300 words, and email this to \[[will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)\]([mailto:will.buckingham@parami.edu.mm](mailto:will.buckingham@parami.edu.mm)), including the date of the session that you missed.

 If there are any _written_ tasks in the session, please also send a draft of those written tasks attached to the email, _unless these are specifically designated as private free-writing tasks that do not need to be shared_.